 According to Neel Burton, M.D., writing in Psychology Today, “gratitude encourages and heightens life-enhancing states such as joy, tranquility, consciousness, enthusiasm, and empathy, while inhibiting painful emotions such as anxiety, heartbreak, loneliness, regret, and envy, with which it is fundamentally incompatible.”

 So what can we do to cultivate gratitude?
 Writing a thank-you note to someone is a great start, especially when you can hand-deliver it.
 With New Year’s resolutions just around the corner, why not resolve to send one thank-you note a month, and maybe even one to yourself before year is out?
 Even if you don’t have time to write things down, just thinking grateful thoughts about someone is likely to make you happier.

 And why wait for Thanksgiving to be thankful?
 Make a time each week to literally count your blessings, and consider writing them down in a “gratitude journal.”
 For those who have spiritual or religious beliefs, meditating or praying with a focus on gratitude can also be very helpful.

 As for me, I’m thankful my family, some time off for the holidays, and the opportunity to write this column.

 There, I feel better already!

 Robert Macauley, MD, is the Medical Director of Clinical Ethics and a palliative medicine physician at the UVM Medical Center.
-He is also an associate professor at the University of Vermont College of Medicine.
+He is also an associate professor at the Larner College of Medicine at UVM.